 - Footage from traffic or surveillance cameras

-How Our Winter Haven Drunk Driving Accident Lawyers Can Help
+How Our Drunk Driving Accident Lawyers in Winter Haven Can Help

-While you heal and take care of your other personal needs, our legal team can start gathering evidence to build your case.
-We can use your medical records and other proof to show that your injuries meet the Florida serious injury threshold required to file a personal injury claim.
+We want you to heal and take care of your other personal needs.
+Meanwhile, our legal team can start gathering evidence to build your case.
+As mentioned above, we can use your medical records and other proof.
+With these, we will show that your injuries meet the Florida serious injury threshold required to file a personal injury claim.

-Once that’s done, we’ll open settlement negotiations with the other driver and their insurance company.
-As those negotiations proceed, we’ll also be preparing your case for court, so we’re ready if a lawsuit is necessary to get you the money you need.
+Apart from that, we will open settlement negotiations with the other driver and their insurance company.
+As those negotiations proceed, we’ll also be preparing your case for court.
+That way, we’re ready if a lawsuit is necessary to get you the money you need.

-Our team is prepared to help you get the compensation you deserve after a drunk driving accident.
+It is our mission to help you get the compensation you deserve after a drunk driving accident.
 Learn more by calling our Winter Haven office today or by visiting our contact page to get a free case review.